What is an LDR (Light Sensor)? Working Principle & Uses

 LDR stands for Light Dependent Resistor.

-Is LDR analog or digital?
+Is an LDR analog or digital?

 Conclusion